Use VoiceOver to create a Pages document on iPad

 Note: If you’re editing a header or footer, navigate to the toolbar, then double-tap the Done button to return to the canvas.

-If you want to edit another text placeholder, use the Lines setting in the VoiceOver rotor to navigate to it.
+If you want to edit another text place holder, use the Lines setting in the VoiceOver rotor to navigate to it.

-Use VoiceOver to interpret chart data
+Use VoiceOver to interpret graph data

 Open the VoiceOver rotor, then select the Audio Graph setting.